Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Orbit-averaged equations

 We implement the secular equations of motion (Eqs.~\ref{eq:orbit_averaged_semimajor_axis} to \ref{eq:orbit_averaged_argument_of_periapsis}) into a code named General Mass Transfer ({\sc GeMT}).
-To ensure that our equations are only applied in the parts of the parameter space in which MT occurs, we introduce two stopping conditions.
-Specifically, we do not evolve the orbital elements if (1) a system detaches (i.e., is located in the no RLOF regime in Fig.~\ref{fig:RLOF_plane}; mathematically ${R_{\rm L}^c}(1-e) > R_{\rm d}$), (2) the radius of the donor is equal to or larger than the periastron distance (mathematically $R_d \geq \alpha (1-e$)).
-We refer to that as a merger.
+To ensure that our equations are only applied in the parts of the parameter space in which MT occurs, we introduce three stopping conditions.
+Specifically, we do not evolve the orbital elements if (1) a system detaches (i.e., is located in the no RLOF regime in Fig.~\ref{fig:RLOF_plane}; mathematically ${R_{\rm L}^c}(1-e) > R_{\rm don}$), (2) the radius of the donor is equal to or larger than the periastron distance (i.e., the system merges; mathematically $R_{\rm don} \geq a (1-e$)), and (3) the orbit becomes parabolic (mathematically $e > 0.99$).
 In the following section, we examine the behavior of the GeMT-model in various limiting cases and compare its predictions with those of earlier models.

-\section{Properties of the Orbit-averaged Equations}
+\section{Properties of the orbit-averaged equations}

-In this section, we investigate the properties of the secular rates of change for the semimajor axis $a$ and eccentricity $e$ under various limiting conditions.
-In Section~\ref{sec:three}, we demonstrate that modeling the binary components as point masses is more suitable for studying MT via isotropic winds rather than RLOF.
-Nevertheless, since the point-mass assumption is a fundamental component of many studies on RLOF, we explore the behavior of the GeMT-model in this limit.
-We emphasize that, hereafter, when referring to the case of `extended bodies'(i.e., $r_{\rm d}, r_{\rm a} \neq 0$), we implicitly include the impact of anisotropic ejection and accretion on the secular evolution; a framework suited for studying MT via RLOF.